I'm Honey!

 6. Questions are Welcome (and Expected!)

 If you’re unsure about something, open communication with your adult child is key.
 They’d much rather you check in with them first than make an assumption that could potentially lead to a misunderstanding.
 By being open and honest, you show respect for their choices and ensure a stronger, more trusting relationship with both your child and your grandchild.
+This open communication helps adult children feel respected and understood, which is crucial for recognizing and validating the other person’s feelings.

 Be a Globetrotting Grandma: Travel with Grandchildren